sen-h/VidOS/README.md

 Complete single purpose linux system for x86-64 that just plays videos.
-More precisely it is a bunch of pre-built components and a utility to assemble those components into little linux distros that just boot and play your specified videos No compiling required!
+More precisely it is a bunch of pre-built components and a utility to assemble those components into little linux distros that just boot and play your specified videos.
+No compiling required!

 # Why?

+Well, here are some possible use cases:

+* Digital Signage(think Video Ads in malls, Airport Terminal displays, menu boards in restaurants etc.)
+* Education (Museum exhibits, art galleries, expo booths)

-I mean, why not?
+But honestly why not?
 Prior startup experience has left me with a bit of an obsession with minimal linux systems and video codecs.
-Also, it occurs to me that AV1 video is approximately the same bit rate as 1x CD speed (1.4 Mb/s).
+Also, it occurs to me that  *perceptually good* FHD AV1 video is approximately the same bit rate as 1x CD speed (1.4 Mb/s).
-One could (and I have) play a 1080P video off of a CD.
+One could (and I have) "stream" a 1080P video off of a CD.

 Also, I learned after working on this project for a over a year that this isn't an original idea (go figure): [Movix](http://movix.sourceforge.net/Docs/eMoviX/countries/en/main.html)